bcapetillo-istari/rfi_comparison_script/README.md

 The system ID must stay a parameter: the job runner passes no system/job metadata to functions, and a model can be tracked by multiple systems, so the input file alone cannot disambiguate which vendor set to compare against.

+## To Do
+1. Finalize logging/add error handling.
+2. Finalize auth passing.
+3. Increase support for variably formatted data, failing quickly and loudly when unable to parse.

+   a.
+Add support for additional/missing columns.

+   b.
+Add support for fuzzy-matching of column -> purpose (req ID, vendor response, supporting information, etc)
+5. Add typing to code.